If you have recently observed someone with their hands clenched together then you may be wondering why and what it means.

 This post will try to help you figure out why someone might have their hands clenched together and to help you to make sense of it as it happens in the future.

 So, what does it mean when someone clenches their hands together?
-There are a number of possible meanings.
-It can mean that they’re feeling nervous or anxious, aggressive, confident, cold, bored or in disagreement with what’s being said.
+Possible causes of someone clenching their hands together are that they’re feeling nervous or anxious, aggressive, confident, cold, bored or in disagreement with what’s being said.

 The way in which someone clenches their hands together will actually have a large impact on what it might mean.
 To figure out the meaning it will also be very helpful to look at other body language signals that they are showing.